Ann Lassiter, Executive Director

-Charlene Hudson is the Triad-area Support Social Worker.
-Charlene is a graduate of Wayne State University with a Master degree in Social Work where she majored in Interpersonal Practice/Cognitive Behavioral Therapy.
-She received her Bachelor degree in Public Affairs with a concentration in Public Policy.
+Charlene Hudson is HD Reach’s Triad-area Support Social Worker.
+Charlene is a graduate of Wayne State University with a Master’s degree in Social Work; majoring in Interpersonal Practice and Cognitive Behavioral Therapy.
+She received her Bachelor’s degree in Public Affairs, with a concentration in Public Policy.

 While in graduate school, Charlene was awarded a fellowship through the John A. Hartford Foundation (Hartford Partnership Program for Aging Education).
-She also completed elective courses in health, disease, and the life span in the Wayne State University School of Medicine.
+She also completed elective courses in health, disease, and the life span at Wayne State University School of Medicine.

 Katie Leegins-Vinson, LCSW, MSW

-Katie Leegins-Vinson holds a Bachelor’s degree in Psychology and an MSW from East Carolina University.
+Katie Leegins-Vinson is HD Reach’s Eastern-area Social Worker.
+Katie holds a Bachelor’s degree in Psychology and a Master’s degree in Social Work from East Carolina University.
 She is a Licensed Clinical Social Worker with specialized skills in cognitive behavioral therapy.
-She has held various positions including therapist, case manager, program director, and director of Field Education in Social Work for ECU.
-Katie is uniquely qualified to lead the HD community in eastern North Carolina a through her professional and personal experience as a patient advocate.
+Katie has held various positions including therapist, case manager, program director, and director of Field Education at ECU’s School of Social Work.
+Katie is uniquely qualified to lead the HD community in eastern North Carolina with years of professional and personal experience as a patient advocate.